trepmal/mini-loops/readme.txt

 * New: Meta value (alpha and numerical) ordering.
 * New: [post_type] [post_type_archive_link].
 Great for Before/After Item formats.
 * New: 'Any' option for post type.
+* New: Alt text support for thumbnails.
 * Fix: Missed marking some strings for translation.
 * Fix: Markup mixup for some selected options.
-* Improved: fullpath used in include() for better compatibility.
+* General code clean up and improvements, such as full path used in include().

 = Version 1.0.1 =
 * Fix: Multiple tag bug.
 Only first was being recognized, now correctly accepts all.
 Thanks Ozias.